tomjoht/tomjoht.github.io/_posts/2016/2016-01-01-analyzing-top-posts-trends-on-idratherbewriting-blog.md

 I hoped Jekyll's quick loading time would result in more sessions and page views, but if it did the results weren't really noticeable.
 Traffic was up from last year, but I also have more content on my site given the new 2015 posts.

 I still need to do some other cleanup from the migration to Jekyll, by the way.
 I spent a long time fixing some formatting this year.
 For example, I spent days just removing WordPress's custom `[caption]` tags on images.
 This made me think twice about ever including non-standard HTML in posts.
 Some formatting tasks still remain.
-Here's one thing I need to clean up: WordPress has an auto-embed function when you simply listed a Youtube URL.
-I need to go through all my posts and add the embed code for those Youtube URLs.
+For example, when I was on WordPress, I used the auto-embed function for Youtube URLs.
+I need to go through all my posts and add the full embed code for those Youtube URLs.

 ## Confronting reality
 Whenever I look at my stats, I always want to deny the most staggering, mind-blowing facts.
 But here's the truth.
 75% of my visitors are new and coming from Google.
 Social media accounts for only a small percentage of my traffic.
 Based on this, I should be writing for search engines and targeting keywords in my blog posts.
 The time of day and length of my posts doesn't much matter.
-What matters is how my site surfaces and looks in Google's search engine.
+What matters is how my site surfaces and appears in Google's search engine.

-A lot of the visitors are new to technical writing.
+A lot of my visitors are new to technical writing.
 They're searching for information on technical writing certification programs, jobs, salaries, skills, and other details associated with technical writing careers.
-So yes, most of my traffic is from newbies trying to learn about technical writing.
+In other words, most of my traffic is from newbies trying to learn about technical writing.
 Is that what I should focus on?

-This year there was also a lot of traffic with my [API documentation writing course](http://idratherbewriting.com/docapis_course_overview/) and [Swagger tutorial](http://idratherbewriting.com/pubapis_swagger/).
+Last year there was also a lot of traffic with my [API documentation writing course](http://idratherbewriting.com/docapis_course_overview/) and [Swagger tutorial](http://idratherbewriting.com/pubapis_swagger/).
 But by and large the main audience for my blog is the unsubscribed user who lands on the site, glances at a page, and then bounces off.
 I am doing a poor job at converting those users into regular email subscribers.
 Of the 1,030 average sessions per day, it seems like only about 5 actually subscribe.
-(Then after I send the newsletter out, half of them unsubscribe.)

 The regular users who comment on my blog don't represent the overwhelming traffic from organic search.
 It's easy to overlook that and just think of my regular commenters as my readers.
 But those who comment are in the minority by far.
 The bulk of my visitors are like the dark matter of the Internet &mdash; present and undeniable but ethereal and unknown.
 Who the heck are all the users from the other sessions?
 How can I convert them into regular subscribers?

-I also started using [Bit.ly](http://tools.pingdom.com/fpt/) to track hits on posts.
+Last year I also started using [Bit.ly](http://tools.pingdom.com/fpt/) to track hits on posts.
 It was pretty clear to me that sending out links in an email newsletter is a major strategy for driving traffic to the posts.
 If you just submit the links to Twitter and Linkedin, you only get a tenth of the traffic that you do from sending out the links via an email newsletter.

 <img src="{{ "/images/tinyletterstats.png" | prepend: site.baseurl }}" alt="Tinyletter" />